 Christ Presbyterian Church came into existence in 2004 as a mission of the Presbyterian Church in America (PCA).
 We have membership in the Providence Presbytery of North Alabama, and serve and worship our Lord alongside over 1,500 other PCA churches across the United States.
+We join with gospel-believing saints across the world and throughout the ages in proclaiming Christ as Savior and Lord!

 Our church meets for worship every Sunday morning at 10:30 AM at 288 Old Highway 431 S in Owens Cross Roads, AL. We’re located in the heart of the Hampton Cove community, just east of the Huntsville metro area.